al34n1x/database_sec/Lab1/README.md

 ```
 docker run --name some-mysql -v /my/own/datadir:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag
 ```
+Now we are ready to start with the lab.

 # Lab 1

 ## Create Table

-As part of this Lab you will create a database and model data as part of a business requirement.
+As part of this Lab you will create a database from a business requirement.
-We assume that you have a basic SQL knowledge to run the following DDL/DML instructions.

 ## Business Requirement
 Your organization requires to build the persistency layer using MySQL as your DBMS.